abhishek-archlinux/AnimeWatch/README.md

 15. Better buffer management for mplayer on low bandwidth network.

-16. Support for opening video in external players like vlc,smplayer and kodi.
+16. Support for opening video in external players like vlc, smplayer or kodi.

 ## Normal Mode
 ######[Index](#index)